You Were Never Uglier: Plot

 Andy and Emmett are two sailors who finally return home to propose to their fiancées.
-Bashful Andy uses a disc recorder to rehearse his marriage proposal, which his fiancée Nan (Esther Howard) accepts.
+Bashful Andy uses a disc recorder to rehearse his marriage proposal, which his fiancée Nan accepts.
 Emmett also marries, but soon the two hapless shipmates find out that married life is no piece of cake, as their formerly coy girlfriends suddenly become bossy wives.

 Both husbands are accident-prone, and their apartment burns down.
 They find a small house in the suburbs and volunteer to clean the place up, while the wives go shopping for the day and leave stepson Junior in their care.
 Upstairs, Andy has trouble putting a bed together, while downstairs Emmett has trouble with a dresser.
 Emmett eventually brings the dresser upstairs via a movable cart; when he tries to flip it over, it ends up crashing and breaking.

 Later, they paint the kitchen, but Junior accidentally dumps out fireplace soot and it soon covers the kitchen.
 The wives return, outraged.
 They both plan to clobber Andy and Emmett with boards, but the men duck and the women knock each other out.
 Andy and Emmett, fleeing for their lives, return to their berths on the ship.